DiamondLightSource/discorpy/README.md

 - Processing methods for calculating the optical center, coefficients of polynomial models for correcting radial distortion, and parameters of a model for correcting perspective distortion.
-- Post-processing methods for: unwarping lines of points, images, or slices of a 3D dataset; evaluating the accuracy of correction results.
+- Post-processing methods for: undistorting lines of points, images, or slices of a 3D dataset; and evaluating the accuracy of the correction results.
 - Some methods may be useful for other applications:
   * Correct non-uniform background using a FFT-based filter and a median filter.
   * Select binary objects in a certain range of values.